FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 in LaTeX.
 AMS-LaTeX is a collection of packages and classes for mathematical typesetting.

 We can load amsmath by issuing the \usepackage{amsmath} in the preamble.It must be noted that amsmath is included in the base distribution of LaTex, in atleast the most recent versions.

-Math formulae can be embedded in two ways,
-  “inline” or “text style ” method,  which is  done by enclosing the required command and text within two dollar signs or between an backslash opening bracket and backslash closing bracket.
+Math formulae can be embedded in one of two ways.
+The first is, “inline” or “text style ” method,  which is  done by enclosing the required commands and text within two dollar signs or between an backslash opening bracket and backslash closing bracket.

-  By enclosing them in a dedicated environment respectively/displayed style.
+The second method is by enclosing them in a dedicated environment respectively, this is also called displayed style.

-The most common LaTeX environment used to typeset mathematical formulae is from equation family.
+The most common LaTeX environment used to typeset mathematical formulae is from the equation family.

 ..
 L5